 NET Net: The Neighborhood Emergency Communication Training Net

 The Neighborhood Emergency Communications Training Net (NETNet) is a ham radio on-air gathering that discusses issues of interest to Portland NET members.
 The format emphasizes a presentation of topics of interest to new NET hams, such as selecting radios and accessories, battery and solar energy technology, and about two dozen other subjects.
 The primary audience is those with little or no experience on the air, but they often get check-ins from experienced hams and folks not associated with emergency communication.
 This net has been on the air almost every week since April 2014, and roughly 40 amateur radio operators are checking in to this net each week.
 The NET Net has its own PortlandPrepares.org page, which you may access here, or just search for “NET net”!
 The NET Net was founded by Micheal Schilmoeller (FCC: AE7XP), Then in June 2019 Alex Sinnott (FCC: KE7SIN) took over as the NET Net manager.
-Questions regarding the NET Net should go to KE7SIN@gmail.com
+In January 2021 Donna Herron (FCC: AG7MO) became the new NET Net Manager.
+Questions regarding the NET Net should go to the NET Net Management Team at PdxNet.Net@gmail.com

-WHEN: NET Simplex Nets are announced via email, in advance of the NET Simplex Net.
+WHEN: NET Simplex Exercises are announced via email a few days in advance of each exercise.
 To learn more visit PortlandPrepares.org NET Simplex Net page.